Accreditation

 A number of programs at the University of Sydney Business School are professionally accredited and recognised by various industry and professional bodies.

-Completion of the Professional Accounting Program or Accounting Major under the above programs are eligible to receive four exam exemptions from the Association of Chartered Certified Accountants (ACCA).
+For those wishing to pursue the ACCA Qualification, students completing the Professional Accounting Program or Accounting major + accredited units in the above programs are eligible to receive four exam exemptions from the Association of Chartered Certified Accountants (ACCA).
 Students who complete other specified accredited units of study are also eligible for up to five additional ACCA exam exemptions.

-Students seeking professional accounting accreditation with CPA Australia or Chartered Accountants Australia and New Zealand (CAANZ) should consider the Master of Professional Accounting and Business Performance which provides a direct accreditation pathway to associate membership.
-Students are also eligible to receive four exam exemptions from the Association of Chartered Certified Accountants (ACCA).
+All units required to satisfy accreditation requirements for CPA Australia or Chartered Accountants Australia and New Zealand (CAANZ) can be completed through the Master of Professional Accounting and Business Performance.
+Completion of a recognised degree is a pathway to provisional or associate membership and potential entry to the CPA Program or Chartered Accountants (CA) Program.
+Students wishing to pursue the ACCA Qualification are eligible to receive four exam exemptions from the Association of Chartered Certified Accountants (ACCA).
 Students who complete other specified accredited units of study are also eligible for up to five additional ACCA exam exemptions.

 The following degrees have met the criteria for course accreditation and are currently accredited by the Australian Human Resource Institute (AHRI):